moshehoff/FamilyHistory/site/public/static/chapters/I11032861/07-arrival_of_moishe_wolfe.md

 ## Arrival of Moishe & Wolfe Hochman (1910)

-[Moishe](/profiles/Moshe-משה-Hoffman-Hochman) and [Tobl](/profiles/Tobl-Hochman-%28Hoffman%29-Zitserman) Hochman, and their nephew [Wolfe](/profiles/Wolfe-Hochman) arrived at Fremantle on the morning of April 25th 1910 as steerage passengers on the Norddeutscher ship Scharnhorst.
+<a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Moishe</a> and <a href="/profiles/Tobl-Hochman-%28Hoffman%29-Zitserman">Tobl</a> Hochman, and their nephew <a href="/profiles/Wolfe-Hochman">Wolfe</a> arrived at Fremantle on the morning of April 25th 1910 as steerage passengers on the Norddeutscher ship Scharnhorst.
 It was the second day of Pesach.

 <div class="citation-box">